Karenz0105/Portfolio/setup.md

 After finding the workload I needed within the list I selected to install it.

-I then selected to create a new project to make sure it was properly installed and made a test version to see how it worked.
+I then selected to create a new project to make sure it was properly installed and made a test project to see how it worked.

 This was fairly simple and easy for me to do, as I had previous experience with this.